- Operating Standards

-May use all areas of the facility; however, youths MUST BE DIRECTLY SUPERVISED in the Cybex Area, Cardio Room, Free Weight Room, Whirlpool Spa, Saunas, and on the Track.
+May use all areas of the facility; however, youths MUST BE DIRECTLY SUPERVISED by a parent or adult age 18 or older while on the Track, in the Cybex Area, Cardio Room, Free Weight Room, or participating in Fitness Classes.

-When direct supervision is not required, the parent or authorized adult* must be accessible within the Recreation Center.
+When direct supervision is not required, the parent or adult sponsor must be accessible within the facility.

 Children six years of age and older must use gender-appropriate locker rooms.
 Please see administrative staff to discuss special accomodations.